johnbumgarner/newspaper3_usage_overview/README.md

 </p>

 ### CNN Extraction

 <p align="justify">
 The example below is querying an article on the CNN website using <i>Newspaper3k</i>.
 The article data elements; title, authors and date published are adequately  extracted using <i>Newspaper3k</i>.
-The keywords for this article were not initial discovered by <i>Newspaper3k</i>, but modifying the parameter <i>article.keywords</i> to <i>meta_keywords</i> did yield the keywords related to this article.
+The keywords for this article were not initial discovered by <i>Newspaper3k</i>, but modifying the parameter <i>article.keywords</i> to <i>meta_keywords</i> does yield the keywords related to this article.
 </p>

 ```python